Strategic Depth: Beginner

 Why don't my patch pieces fit together very well?

 The patch pieces should be cut to where you can easily fit any combination of pieces together.
-If your pieces are not fitting together (I experienced this), you more than likely received a counterfeit boardgame.
+If your pieces are not fitting together, you more than likely received a counterfeit board game.
 To resolve this issue, you can use a form on Asmodee's website to request the proper patches.
+I personally experienced this with a purchase via Amazon and was easily able to get replacement pieces sent to my home for free.

 BUY THIS GAME